 Ngā Toi ā Rohe – Arts in the Regions Fund 2020

-We have suspended all funding programmes currently open, due to open or with applications being assessed.
-See our news for more information on our response to COVID-19.
 The purpose of the Ngā Toi ā Rohe – Arts in the Regions Fund is to provide an incentive for local and regional stakeholders to invest, as partners, in the development and presentation of new local arts activity outside the main centres of Auckland, Wellington and Christchurch.

 - Find out who got funded recently